LinhNC/linhgo/content/posts/basic-n8n-introduce-overview/index.en.md

     enable: false
 ---

-The overview of n8n, a powerful workflow automation tool that allows you to connect various applications and services seamlessly.
+The overview of n8n, a AI powerful workflow automation tool that allows you to connect various applications and services seamlessly.
 <!--more-->